 The Conflict & Covenant Team assists registered attendees of virtual General Assembly who are in conflict and/or whose actions violate the GA covenant.

 The Inclusivity Review Team work closely with the Worship Arts Team to apply ARAOMC lens to General Assembly pre-recorded video, written materials, and musical content to implement the UUA's Anti-Racist, Anti-Oppressive, Multi-Cultural principles.

 The Safety Team will respond to and intervene in incidents of harm, attend to crises both medical and emotional and interact with outside agencies including the police towards the safety of convening participants.

 The GA Systemic Justice Team assists registered attendees from currently and/or historically marginalized communities in creating structural change by providing access and advocacy to challenge and change oppressive structures and/or systems.

 For transgender and/or gender non-conforming people, the use of public restrooms can come with emotional and physical harassment.
 In 2013, the General Assembly Planning Committee, in consultation with TRUUST (Transgender Religious professional Unitarian Universalists Together), designated all restrooms near the Plenary and Exhibit Halls and throughout half of the convention center for use by all genders.
 Gender-specific men’s and women’s restrooms were available in the other half of the convention center.
 When choosing which restroom to use, General Assembly attendees were encouraged to thoughtfully examine and challenge their assumptions around gender identity and gender expression.

 The following documents are PDF files.

-- Exterior Gender Neutral Restroom Sign (prints at 11 x 17 inches)
+- Exterior Gender Neutral Restroom Sign (PDF) (prints at 11 x 17 inches)

 - page one: Interior Gender Neutral Restroom Sign